Photo 1 edited

 Preparing “Bún Chả Giò” for my dear Catherine

 During this time, my dear Chinese friend Annie asked me for my Nước Chấm (Vietnamese dipping fish sauce), and another German friend successfully made Gỏi Cuốn (Vietnamese spring rolls) with my guide.
+My German boyfriend even transformed into a big fan of Lẩu Thái (Thai Hot Pot with a Vietnamese twist)!

 A joyful moment captured in a photo as Cielle and friends coming together to make spring rolls.